2023 Most Popular Mental & Social Health Services Bachelor's Degree Trade Schools in the New England Region

 After completing their Bachelor's Degree, mental health services graduates from Worcester State carry an average student debt load of $20,258.

-Out of the 16 schools in the New England Region that were part of this year’s ranking, University of Maine at Augusta landed the # 2 spot on the list.
-Located in the distant town of Augusta, UMA is a public school with a small student population.
+A rank of #2 on this year’s list means University of Maine at Augusta is a great place for mental & social health services students working on their bachelor’s degree.
+Located in the town of Augusta, UMA is a public college with a small student population.

 Women make up 94% of the mental health services majors at the school.